 Commercial rockfish fisheries are managed under three assemblages: demersal shelf (DSR), pelagic shelf (PSR), and slope rockfish.
 DSR include the following species: yelloweye, quillback, china, copper, rosethorn, canary, and tiger.
 PSR include black, blue, dusky, dark, yellowtail, and widow.
-Slope rockfish contain all other Sebastes species, except Sebastolobus, which are defined separately.
+Slope rockfish contain all other Sebastes species, except Sebastolobus, (thornyhead) which are defined separately.

 In the Southeast Region port sampling effort for rockfish expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
-The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fisheries was not opened.
+The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fishery was not opened.
 The mandatory logbook program for all groundfish fisheries continued.
 The logbook program is designed to obtain more detailed information regarding specific harvest location.
 The port-sampling program collects biological samples.
-In 2012 the directed fishery for DSR opened in the East Yakutat (EYKT), Central Southeast Outside (CSEO), and Southern Southeast Outside (SSEO) area of the Southeast Outside District (SEO).
-Length, weight and age structures were collected from 1543 yelloweye rockfish caught in the directed fishery.
+In 2013 the directed fishery for DSR opened in the East Yakutat (EYKT), Central Southeast Outside (CSEO), and Southern Southeast Outside (SSEO) area of the Southeast Outside District (SEO).
+Length, weight and age structures were collected from 1,680 yelloweye rockfish caught in the directed fishery.
 Northern Southeast Outside (NSEO) Section did not open to directed fishing because the portion of the TAC allocated to that area was not large enough to support an orderly fishery.
 The directed fishery for DSR opened in internal waters.
-Landings were minimal in NSEI and SSEI.
 No biological samples of yelloweye rockfish were collected from the internal waters fishery.
-An additional 771 yelloweye rockfish biological samples were collected from the commercial halibut fishery in SEO.

 Rockfish habitat mapping projects continue in the Southeast Region, but have not been conducted since 2010.
 The objective of this project is to continue to collect and evaluate data in the Eastern Gulf of Alaska for the purpose of identifying potential habitats in this important fishing ground.
 To date ADF&G has mapped approximately 2,238 km of seafloor.
 This represents over 7% of the total habitat inside the 100-fm contour along the outer coast of Southeast.
 More importantly, over 1,118 km of rocky habitat has been mapped, approximately 37% of our mapping goal.
-No habitat mapping occurred in 2012.
+No habitat mapping occurred in 2013.
 Work is still in progress on an age-structured assessment model for yelloweye rockfish (Contact Kristen Green).

-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2012 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2013 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
 Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily slope and demersal shelf species.
 The directed jig fishery in the Cook Inlet Area that targets pelagic rockfish begins July 1 and historically had been the focus of rockfish sampling during the last half of the year.
-Limited fishing effort drastically reduced sampling opportunities from 2006 to 2009 until an increase in effort in 2010 and 2011 resulted in additional sampling opportunity.
-In 2012, harvest of pelagic shelf rockfish decreased to half of the 2010 level, and sampling opportunities were again reduced, with 246 samples collected from the fishery.
-An additional 46 pelagic shelf, 1,496 demersal shelf, and 554 slope and thornyhead rockfish samples were collected from bycatch fisheries in CI and PWS.
+Limited fishing effort drastically reduced sampling opportunities from 2006 to 2009 until an increase in effort resulted in additional sampling opportunity.
+However, with only 20 landings in 2013, sampling opportunity was limited and 221 samples were collected from the fishery.
+An additional 130 pelagic shelf, 2,118 demersal shelf, and 725 slope and thornyhead rockfish samples were collected from bycatch fisheries in CI and PWS.
 Sample data collected included date and location of harvest, species, length, weight, sex, gonad condition, and otoliths.
 Homer staff determined ages of pelagic and demersal shelf rockfish otoliths, and otoliths from slope and thornyhead rockfish species were sent to the Age Determination Unit.
-Additional sampling occurred during the CI and PWS trawl surveys.
-(Contact Elisa Russ).
+Additional sampling occurred during the CI and PWS research trawl surveys (Contact Elisa Russ).